manikandan-e/document/multi-host-postcode-gerrit.md

 ## Problem Description

 The current implementation in the phosphor-host-postd supports only single host postcode access through LPC interface.
-Hence , multiple-host

-It is required to develop a new mechanism that would allow to read port 80 post code for multiple-host through BIC(Bridge IC) using IPMI protocol.
+Hence, multiple-host are not supported by mechanism.

 ## Background and References